 - 2 Tablespoons Chives chopped

 - Mash.
 Remove lid and turn off the heat.
-Add butter, garlic, cream cheese, sour cream, salt, and pepper.
+Add unsalted butter (4 tablespoons), minced garlic (4 cloves), cream cheese (8 ounces), sour cream (1 cup), salt (2 teaspoon), and pepper (1/2 teaspoon).
 Use an immersion blender to combine the ingredients until smooth.
 (Alternatively, you can puree ingredients in a food processor or high-speed blender).
-Stir in chives.
+Stir in chopped chives (2 tablespoons).
 Taste and adjust seasoning to your preference.
 I usually add an additional teaspoon of salt.
 Serve with additional butter and chives.
 Enjoy!

 Fans Also Made These Low Carb Recipes: